Insurance

 Confidence Index 0.7

-Primary emission sources: office building operations · business travel (aviation) · data centre energy (if in-house)
+Primary sources: office building operations · business travel (aviation) · data centre energy (if in-house)

 Insurance direct emissions are negligible.
 Transition pressure arises from underwriting exposure (physical losses passed to balance sheet) and TCFD/ISSB disclosure requirements.
 Small uniform adj for both pathways reflects regulatory reporting and taxonomy alignment obligations.